What’s planned for next year?

 How much contact would I have with Italians?

 Lots!
-Classes are held in the morning, and the rest of the time students are encouraged to venture out on their own.
+While in the Marche region, classes are held in the morning, and the rest of the time students are encouraged to venture out on their own.
 Among other reasons, we picked Castelraimondo for the Institute because the city is not frequented by tourists, so when you’re in town you’ll be meeting Italians and talking to them in Italian.
 Your travels as well will bring you into frequent contact with Italians.

 Amazing!
 How much does it all cost?